SantiagoDevRel/Arkiv-agent-memory/README.md

 **Workaround:** Encrypt the JSON payload before calling `jsonToPayload()`.

-**Recommendation for current Arkiv use:**
-- Good fit: public verifiable data, open knowledge bases, audit logs, collaborative data where trustlessness matters more than privacy
-- Not recommended without encryption: user personal data, credentials, private business data

 **Suggestion:** A permissioned entity type where only the creator or a whitelist of addresses can retrieve the payload would unlock enterprise use cases currently blocked by this limitation.

 ---

-### DX-09: Inconsistent terminology between JavaScript and Python SDKs
+### DX-06: Inconsistent terminology between JavaScript and Python SDKs

 **JavaScript SDK** (npmjs.com/package/@arkiv-network/sdk):
 Describes Arkiv as "open, trustless, permissionless."